 6) Raheem’s Nihari

 Another one of Lucknow’s culinary gems is hidden away in dusty lanes of Chowk in Old Lucknow and has been serving the city for 125 years now.
-Raheem’s speciality dish is nihari, a spicy broth with mutton (payaa) or chicken (gosht).
-While the star in most non-vegetarian food is the meat itself, the real hero in a good nihari is the strong, fatty, flavourful broth complemented by a piece of a juicy piece of meat.
-It is had along with a flaky, tandoor-made bread called kulcha.
-Raheem is jam-packed with patrons right since morning till late night, so you’ll be welcomed no matter when you go.
+Raheem’s specialty dish is nihari, a spicy broth with mutton (payaa) or chicken (gosht).
+While the star in most non-vegetarian food is the meat itself, the real hero in a good nihari is the strong, fatty, flavourful broth complemented by a juicy piece of meat.
+It is eaten along with a flaky, tandoor-made bread called kulcha.
+Raheem is jam-packed with patrons right from morning till late night, so you’ll be welcomed no matter when you go.

 INR 12 per piece (kulcha)